inkyblackness/ss-specs/levelObjects/index.md

 |   13  | 3                                           | 1  | 1        | 1         | 1         | 1         | 1         | 1  | -  |
 |   14  | [75](14_Critters/critterProperties.md)      | 1  | 2        | [2][14/2] | [6][14/3] | 1         | -         | -  | -  |

+> There is also the case of objects with a specific entry length of 0.
+This is the case for object types that didn't make it into the game (vending machines).

 [0/2]: 00_Weapons/weaponProperties.md#specific-2-properties
 [0/3]: 00_Weapons/weaponProperties.md#specific-3-properties
 [0/4]: 00_Weapons/weaponProperties.md#specific-4-properties